GENERAL TERMS OF SERVICE

 • On Premise Installed Software Fees.
 Fees for on premise installed software are set forth in the applicable Order Form.

 • Other Fees.
-Any additional Fees or other charges as indicated on the applicable Order Form.
+Any additional Fees or other similar charges as indicated on the applicable Order Form.

 Except as may be set forth in your Order Form or any Specific Terms applicable to you, we reserve the right to change and/or add Fees by providing advance written notice in a commercially reasonable timeframe to you via email, through your Account or via invoice.
 Where advance payment is required for certain Services, we have no obligation to provide such Services if we have not received the required advance payment.
-We may suspend your access to some or all of the Services during any period in which Fees remain past due and/or terminate the Agreement or Specific Terms thereof in accordance with Section 7.
+We may suspend your access to some or all of the Services during any period in which Fees or other amounts owed to us by you under the Agreement remain past due and/or terminate the Agreement or Specific Terms thereof in accordance with Section 7.
 For clarity, the Agreement will continue to be applicable during any period of suspension, and Fees will continue to accrue during any suspension.
 Suspended Services may be restored at our sole discretion upon payment in full of past due amounts and applicable reconnection and any other applicable fees.

 Subscription Services will automatically renew as set forth in Section 7 at our then current prevailing rates without notice and are payable in accordance with this Section 6, unless a notice of non-renewal is sent pursuant to Section 7.
 Payment Services will renew as set forth in the Payment Terms.